CompassLLM: A Multi-Agent Approach toward Geo-Spatial Reasoning for Popular Path Query: Limitations

 \subsection{Cost Analysis}

-A key advantage of \shortname{} is its ability to balance performance with computational efficiency, as demonstrated in Table \ref{tab:promptcomparison} (keeping only the best performing methods from Table \ref{tab:f1sortedavg}). \textbf{APE}, while achieving strong results, incurs significantly higher computational costs due to its reliance on extensive prompt engineering.
+A key advantage of \shortname{} is its ability to balance performance with computational efficiency, as demonstrated in Table \ref{tab:prompt_comparison} (keeping only the best performing methods from Table \ref{tab:f1_sorted_avg}). \textbf{APE}, while achieving strong results, incurs significantly higher computational costs due to its reliance on extensive prompt engineering.
 For instance, in dataset \textbf{Melb} with the largest number of POIs, \textbf{APE}'s token count reaches 67.7 thousand.
 Similarly, \textbf{Reflexion} also uses a lot of tokens and costs more than the other two.
-On the other hand, \textbf{LLM-A*} is the most cost-effective method but sometimes struggles with performance as seen in table \ref{tab:f1sortedavg} \& \ref{tab:traversability}, making it unsuitable for high-quality path generation. \shortname{} strikes an optimal balance by achieving competitive results with moderate computational overhead.
-The efficiency of \shortname{} becomes even more pronounced in datasets with smaller POIs, where it incurs costs similar to \textbf{LLM-A*} while outperforming it in terms of retrieval quality.
+On the other hand, \textbf{LLM-A*} is the most cost-effective method but sometimes struggles with performance as seen in table \ref{tab:f1_sorted_avg} \& \ref{tab:traversability}, making it unsuitable for high-quality path generation.
+The efficiency of \shortname{} becomes even more pronounced in datasets with smaller POIs, where it incurs costs similar to \textbf{LLM-A*} while outperforming it in reasoning for popular path.